Chapter 9: All Roads Lead to Rome

 The Result

 The spiritual formation movement, now mainstream in evangelical seminaries, draws explicitly from Catholic sources.
-Richard Foster (author of Celebration of Discipline, the book that introduced contemplative practices to evangelical audiences in 1978) admits the term came from Catholicism.
+Richard Foster (author of Celebration of Discipline, the book that introduced contemplative practices to evangelical audiences in 1978) acknowledges the Catholic roots.
 Dallas Willard (influential evangelical philosopher at USC) recommended reading Catholic mystics.
 Evangelical leaders attend retreats based on the Spiritual Exercises of Ignatius of Loyola, founder of the Jesuits in 1540.

 The Enneagram, which entered Christian circles through Jesuit priests and has roots in esoteric traditions, is now common in evangelical leadership training.